 Pulpotomies, often called “baby root canals,” are a treatment commonly used to restore infected baby teeth, although it may be used on adult teeth if necessary.
 The procedure itself is also similar to that of a normal root canal, with the difference lying in the amount of pulp removed from the tooth.

-Dr. Michelle will begin by cleaning and numbing the treatment area before removing any decayed enamel and creating an opening in the tooth.
+Dr. Hawthorne will begin by cleaning and numbing the treatment area before removing any decayed enamel and creating an opening in the tooth.
 They will proceed to remove the top layers of the pulp, leaving nothing but the healthy pulp, instead of clearing out all of it like in a traditional root canal.
 Once the infection has been eliminated, the interior of the tooth will be flushed and sanitized.

 A special healing dressing will then be applied to the remaining pulp to encourage it to heal and keep the tooth alive.